raeldc/kojo-project/README.md

 What's unqiue about Kohana 3 is that it doesn't force you to learn something entirely new.
 It accepts developers as they are, and they can leave as they are.
 You don't need to unlearn your good habits and coding style, only your bad.
 But even if you want to leave Kohana, you're not stuck with it, you can take the skills you learned, along with your code somewhere else.

-**Kohana gets out of the developer's way but assists them on things that really matter.**
+> **There's no end all, be all framework.
+So Kohana gets out of the developer's way but assists them on things that really matter.**

-> **In the simplest explanation, Kohana is just a class auto-loader with a Cascading File System, a set of Profiling and Debugging tools, and an HMVC Request class that calls a Controller based on a URL.**
+In the simplest explanation, Kohana is just a class auto-loader with a Cascading File System, a set of Profiling and Debugging tools, and an HMVC Request class that calls a Controller based on a URL.
 The Controller then takes charge of everything that's gonna happen.
 It can call a model, and pass the data to the view.

 Everything else in Kohana are Classes that you plug into the system.
 Kohana doesn't have a model, it lets you use your own, or use existing ones.